Have you ever wondered why your cat sits outside your bedroom door?

 Overall, the reasons why your cat likes to sit outside your bedroom door are likely a combination of their natural curiosity, desire to be near you, and interest in the sounds and movements coming from your room.

-If you want to learn more tips on best catering to your cat’s sleeping needs, sign up for our newsletter!
+If you want more tips on the best way to cater to your cat’s sleeping needs, sign up for our newsletter!

 Frequently Asked Questions